Ponmuttayidunna Tharavu

-Ponmuttayidunna Tharavu is a 1988 Indian Malayalam-language romantic comedy-drama film, written by Raghunath Paleri and directed by Sathyan Anthikad.
+Ponmuttayidunna Tharavu (The Goose that lays Golden Eggs) is a 1988 Indian Malayalam-language romantic comedy-drama film, written by Raghunath Paleri and directed by Sathyan Anthikad.
 It stars Sreenivasan, Jayaram, Urvashi, and Innocent in the lead roles.
 It was Sreenivasan's first role as a hero after Sanghaganam (1979).
 The film was remade in Hindi in 2010 as Dus Tola.

 Plot

 Bhaskaran, the local village goldsmith, is in love with Snehalatha, the daughter of P. V. Panicker, the local astrologer, his neighbour.
 Panicker wants his daughter to marry a rich man working in the Persian Gulf region.
 When Bhaskaran proposes to Snehalatha, Snehalatha asks for a gold necklace made of ten sovereigns as a symbol of Bhaskaran's love and also to impress her father.
 Bhaskaran makes a necklace and hands it over to Snehalatha.
 An angry Panicker finds this out, admonishes her, and pockets the golden necklace.
 He states that Bhaskaran has given the necklace to his daughter as a token of "brotherly love".

 Panicker receives a marriage proposal from Pavithran who is an orphan and is working in Qatar and accepts it.
 A few days before the marriage, Panicker walks up to the tea shop where the regular patrons are in attendance.
 There, he shows a golden necklace saying that he purchased it from a nearby town and that it was a gift from him to his daughter.
 The village crowd appreciates Panicker's fatherly love.
 Bhaskaran finds out that it is the same necklace he had given to Snehalatha a few days back.

 Bhaskaran becomes impatient and finally decides to march to Panicker's home and ask Snehalatha to marry him.
 In this daring mission, he is accompanied by his friends and well-wishers, namely the Velichappadu an oracle, Pappi the cattle trader, Aboobacker the tea-shop owner, and Hajiyar.
 Madhavan Nair, an elderly respectable citizen of the village also joins in.
 Bhaskaran's parents also join in.
 A heated argument ensues at Panicker's household.
 Snehalatha denies any love affair with Bhaskaran, and Panicker refuses to return the golden necklace.
 Panicker argues that such a golden necklace was never given by Bhaskaran.

 Bhaskaran soon becomes the joke of the village, with people saying that he was a fool to give the necklace (if such a thing existed), without any guarantee or surety.
 Life goes on in the village.
-Parvathy teacher teaches classical dance on the second floor of Aboobacker's dilapidated tea shop.
-Aboobacker and Pappi tries to oust Parvathy Teacher as th dance damages his shop but she refuses to vacate.
+Parvathy teaches classical dance on the second floor of Aboobacker's dilapidated tea shop.
+Aboobacker and Pappi tries to oust Parvathy as the dance damages his shop but she refuses to vacate.
 Pappi continues to buy and sell livestock, and Madhavan Nair makes his routine night visits to the village prostitute, Devayani.
 The Velichappadu is busy organising the local temple festival.
 Supported by his friends especially Hajiyar, Bhaskaran starts a small jewelry shop (Bhaskaran & Sons) in the village.